Stochastic recursions on directed random graphs: Appendix

 We emphasize that the DCM is in general a multi-graph, that is, it can have self-loops and multiple edges in the same direction.
 However, provided the pairing process does not create self-loops or multiple edges, the resulting graph is uniformly chosen among all graphs having the prescribed degree sequence.
 If one chooses this degree sequence according to a power-law, one immediately obtains a scale-free graph.
 It was shown in~\cite{Chen_Olv_13} that the random pairing of inbound and outbound half-edges results in a simple graph with positive probability provided both the in-degree and out-degree distributions possess a finite variance.
 In this case, one can obtain a simple realization after finitely many attempts, a method we refer to as the {\it repeated} DCM.
 Furthermore, if the self-loops and multiple edges in the same direction are simply removed, a model we refer to as the {\it erased} DCM, the degree distributions will remain asymptotically unchanged.

 For the purposes of this paper, self-loops and multiple edges in the same direction do not affect the existence of strong couplings.
-For the strong coupling, the degree vector $\mathbf{D}_i$ becomes part of the vertex attribute $\mathbf{a}_i$.
+For the strong coupling, the target degree vector $\mathbf{d}_i$ is a latent variable that becomes part of the vertex attribute $\mathbf{a}_i$.